 Joe Tay as Leung Ching Wah (梁正華).

 Lau Kong as Ko Lam (高霖).
 Don’t know what to say except a reunion between him and Roger for a father and son relationship once again.
 Then I guess I could forgive him for not allowing Matt to drain his retirement money over a hopeless surgery (or so they thought at that time).
 Yet what was really pitiful was how unsupportive he was in other matters, always siding with the little one.
-At least that seemed to be true with real life stuffs, considering how at times parents do favor one over the other (no matter how they try to say it was NOT true).
+At least that seemed to be true with real-life stuff, considering how at times parents do favor one over the other (no matter how they try to say it was NOT true).

 Gregory Lee as Choi Chi Fung (蔡子峰).
 I like how he was involved with the cases.
 Yet I felt it wasn’t enough.
 It was more fun watching him at times then oh let say some person I really don’t want to keep picking on.
 But I guess it was fine since didn’t want to get too random.